Follow Coach Carlin on Twitter: @CarlinCoach

 After spending four seasons at Coastal Carolina serving as defensive coordinator, working with defensive backs, Clayton Carlin joins the Sam Houston State football program to serve as defensive backs coach entering the 2016 season.

 While with the Chanticleers, Carlin led a defense that improved from six interceptions in 2011 to 14 in 2012.
 The Philadelphia native tutored the Big South Defensive Player of the Year during two consecutive seasons as well as the league’s top two pass-breakup players in 2013.

-A season ago, Coastal ranked 21st nationally in scoring defense, giving up 20.1 points per game.
+In 2015, Coastal ranked 21st nationally in scoring defense, giving up 20.1 points per game.
 The program set a school record with two shutouts in one season – 55-0 over Alabama A&M and 46-0 over Garner Webb.
 During his tenure, the squad made four consecutive playoff appearances, winning a share of three Big South championships and held a No. 1 national ranking in the FCS Coaches Poll.